masa-byte/IOT/README.md

     - `docker-compose up`
 5. Wait for the services to start
-6. Run the import-data.py script to import the data into the database
-7. You can test gRPC server on its own through Postman or Insomnia
+6. Run the import-data.py script to import the data into the database 7.1 You can test gRPC server on its own through Postman or Insomnia with url localhost:5117 7.2 In order to test aggregation functions, use the provided calculate-secoonds.py script to get the seconds for the given time period
 8. To test the REST API, go to http://127.0.0.1:5000/apidocs/
+9. Database GUI is available on http://localhost:5050/